Your degree in Acting

 Skills you’ll develop

-While studying Acting, you’ll take courses that are fully integrated with Theatre at UBC productions, and act in shows that are directed and coached by guest artists and faculty who are working professionals and leaders in their disciplines.
-You’ll develop important skills with a particular emphasis on classical actor-training and the ability to work in pre-modern styles as well as contemporary performance.
+While studying Acting, you’ll take courses that are fully integrated with Theatre at UBC productions, and act in shows that are directed and coached by guest artists , graduate students, and faculty who are working professionals and leaders in their disciplines.
+You’ll develop important skills with a particular emphasis on text-based actor-training and the ability to work across various historical and modern modes of performance.

 These skills may include:

-• Creatively approaching story-telling using various acting styles, including Commedia dell’arte, Chekhov and Shakespeare
+• Creatively approaching story-telling using various acting styles, such as Commedia dell’arte screen acting, or Shakespeare

-• Using a self-disciplined approach to learning lines and rehearsing
+• Using a self-disciplined approach to analyzing and rehearsing scenes

 • Integrating improvisation, scene study, movement, and voice in performances

-• Taking direction and collaborating with directors, crew, and other actors to convey characters and stories
+• Collaborating with directors, crew, and other actors to create characters, illuminate ideas and tell stories

 • Strategically approaching your career development through intensive practice of performance and auditioning skills